drug-design/course/docs/chapters/protein-structure.md

 #### &Phi; and &Psi; Distribution

-For all amino acids except glycine, the following Ramachandran plot describes the allowed and disallowed  &Phi;-&Psi; torsion angle combinations.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/phi-psi-distribution-615b97d7'><i class='fa fa-play' aria-hidden='true'></i></button>For all amino acids except glycine, the following Ramachandran plot describes the allowed and disallowed  &Phi;-&Psi; torsion angle combinations.
 The white areas correspond to disallowed conformations (where atoms clash).
 The blue areas correspond to allowed conformations.
 Borderline regions in which the atoms are allowed to come a little bit closer together appear in light blue.

 ![](https://media.drugdesign.org/course/protein-structure/5_6_1_0_1.png){: loading=lazy }
 #### Interactive Ramachandran Plot

-The following is an interactive Ramachandran plot for Ala-Ala-Ala tripeptide.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/interactive-ramachandran-plot-45725434'><i class='fa fa-play' aria-hidden='true'></i></button>The following is an interactive Ramachandran plot for Ala-Ala-Ala tripeptide.
 Each point on the plot shows the &Phi; and &Psi; values for the central Ala residue in the tripeptide.
 By clicking on a given point in the diagram you can visualize the corresponding 3D structure.

 ![](https://media.drugdesign.org/course/protein-structure/ramachandran_plot2.gif){: loading=lazy }

 #### Torsion Angles Observed in Proteins

-By displaying all sets of &Phi;/&Psi; torsion angles observed in a given protein (here, the lysozyme protein) on top of a Ramachandran plot, the fit between the predicted and observed values can be checked (note that glycine residues are not included in this diagram).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/torsion-angles-observed-proteins-aa22be38'><i class='fa fa-play' aria-hidden='true'></i></button>By displaying all sets of &Phi;/&Psi; torsion angles observed in a given protein (here, the lysozyme protein) on top of a Ramachandran plot, the fit between the predicted and observed values can be checked (note that glycine residues are not included in this diagram).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/protein-structure/5_6_3_0_1.png){: loading=lazy }
 #### Glycine Residue Torsion Angles

-In the case of glycine the situation is different because this residue has no side chain, which allows for a broader range of &Phi;/&Psi; values.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/glycine-residue-torsion-angles-2124d649'><i class='fa fa-play' aria-hidden='true'></i></button>In the case of glycine the situation is different because this residue has no side chain, which allows for a broader range of &Phi;/&Psi; values.
 Including the glycine residues torsion angles of the protein considered (lysozyme) on top of the general Ramachandran plot (pink triangles), often  results in &Phi;/&Psi; values that are located in the seemingly disallowed area.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/protein-structure/5_6_4_0_1.png){: loading=lazy }
 ### Side Chain Conformations

-For similar reasons (as for the geometry of the backbone) the conformational possibilities of the side chains are also restricted.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/side-chain-conformations-9b0c50ac'><i class='fa fa-play' aria-hidden='true'></i></button>For similar reasons (as for the geometry of the backbone) the conformational possibilities of the side chains are also restricted.
 The distinct, low energy conformations of a given residue are called side chain rotamers.
 For example the nine rotamers of the side chain of aspartate are shown here.

 ![](https://media.drugdesign.org/course/protein-structure/side_chain_conformation.gif){: loading=lazy }